Key Breed Facts

 They have well-muscled, level backs with short and powerful loins.
 Chests are a good depth and long with dogs having well sprung ribs and clearly visible sternums.
 Croups slope slightly being nice and broad.
 A Vallhund's belly is slightly tucked up and they have clearly defined harness markings.
 Hindquarters are well angulated with dogs having nicely bent stifles and low hocks with thighs being well developed and muscled.
 Feet are oval shaped, short pointing straight forwards and having strong, firm pads and nicely knuckled up toes.
 Their tails are set as a continuation of a dog's croup line being moderately long.

 When it comes to their coat, the Swedish Vallhund has a moderately long, harsh and close lying outer coats and a much softer, woollier undercoat.
-They come in a variety of colours which are as follows:
+The accepted colours for Kennel Club registration are as follows:

-It's also crucial for their training to start early too and it has to be consistent throughout a dog's life.
+It's also crucial for their training to start early too and it must be consistent throughout a dog's life.
 A Vallhund is never happier than when they know their place in the pack and who they can look to for direction and guidance.
-If they don't know who is the alpha dog in a household, they may quickly take on the role of dominant dog which can make them harder to live with and handle.
+If they don't know who the alpha dog is in a household, they may quickly take on the role of dominant dog which can make them harder to live with and handle.